hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 var h = 300;
 ```

 :information_source: Next we created a variable projection which contains the projection specifications of the map.
-D3 procides a range of projections.
+D3 provides a range of projections.
 We use Mercator here which is the most common.

 :information_source: The `.centre` property we set with longitude and latitude.